huongntt309/INT3404E_20_ImageProcessing_Group3/README.md

 ### Data Augmentation
 To enhance model performance, we applied various data augmentation techniques to address issues like small character size, white characters on a black background, and stained images.
 We utilized the Albumentations library, which offers a range of pre-defined and customizable transformations.

-## Task Descriptions
-1. Nguyen Thi Thuy Huong
-  - Implementing a pipeline in Detectron2
-  - Conducting error analysis
-  - Data augmentation
-  - Reviewing and refining documentation
-2. Hoang Duc Anh

-  - Implementing a pipeline in YOLOv9
-  - Implementing and tuning YOLOv8 (V8L, V8M)
-  - Training with augmented data
-  - Evaluating and selecting data for augmentation
-3. Tran Thi Van Anh

-  - Implementing a pipeline in DETR
-  - Sino-nom data analysis
-  - Documenting project workflow and methodologies
-  - Evaluating and selecting data for augmentation
-4. Tran Hanh Uyen

-  - Implementing a pipeline in YOLOv5
-  - Gathering and curating datasets
-  - Filtering augmented data for training
-  - Self-Evaluation of Contributions
-Each team member's contributions were essential in achieving our project's goals.
-The detailed tasks undertaken by each member ensured a thorough and collaborative approach to model development, data augmentation, and system implementation.

 ## Applications
 ### Sino-gradio
 A Gradio interface for visualizing predictions from the fine-tuned YOLOv8 model.